 Welcome to The Morning After, where I share with you what movies I’ve seen over the past week.
 Below, you will find short reviews of those movies along with a star rating.
 Full length reviews may come at a later date.

-Apart from that, here is what I was able to watch this past week:
+So, here is what I watched this past week:

 Ghost in the Shell